EkaterinaGorbunova/nft-ape-mint-dapp/README.md

 # NFT DApp using HardHat and NextJS 15

+### NFT Minting Project

+**NFTs in this project are not real or special**.
+They are taken from [freepik.com](https://www.freepik.com), a website with  standard digital content.
+So, these NFTs don't have any real value or uniqueness.

+I grabbed 30 NFTs from [freepik.com](https://www.freepik.com) and made 1000 copies (images and matadata) with a Python script.
+This was just to make sure I had enough for testing during the NFT minting process.
+The duplicates do not add any value or rarity.

+This project focuses specifically on NFT minting functionality.

 ## Project Logic
 1. Create Solidity Smart Contract
 2. Deploy Smart Contract to Polygon Amoy Testnet